justinyeh1995/CybORG-Mininet/CybORG/Mininet/README.md

 1. Continue to monitor and sync with the new implementations in `wrapper` branch, such as the newly updated `Impact` Action implementation.

 2. Use Docker containers as hosts within Mininet.
 [Containernet](https://containernet.github.io/)
+    > Benefits: It helps isolate the environment, especially as we will configure the root user's password 👀

 ## Presentation slides for DESTION 2024 on May 13th, 2024